 In self-evaluations, BIPOC and women are most likely to underrate their contributions.
 Remote work especially benefits employees with disabilities and those who are caregivers to children or ageing parents, often women.
 Be aware of which policies and practices act as barriers to different groups and judge their advantages and disadvantages accordingly.

-Make use of AI.
+Make use of AI in hiring.

 We’ve written about this previously, and if you’re on our site you probably know that Knockri is all about achieving DEI goals using AI in your candidate selection process.
 Using our interview assessments strengthens company diversity by shortlisting the best candidates and taking the unconscious bias out of talent acquisition.
 For more information about Knockri and what we do, contact us using the form below; we’d love to chat with you!